Report card: Bob Condotta grades the Seahawks’ Week 13 loss to the New York Giants

 Quarterback

-Just another bad game for Russell Wilson, who seemed hesitant all day long, surprisingly just dropped a snap that turned into a turnover at one point, and seems long past the days of anyone worrying if this year he’ll finally get an MVP vote.
+Just another bad game for Russell Wilson, who seemed hesitant all day long, surprisingly just dropped a snap that turned into a turnover at one point, and seems long past the days of anyone worrying if this is the year he’ll finally get an MVP vote (for the second time this year he tried to pick up a fumble and lost it instead of falling on it).

-Wilson was off target on a couple of early throws and then also dropped a snap from center at midfield in the second quarter.
-As he did once earlier this year, Wilson tried to pick it up instead of falling on it and the Giants recovered.

-Typifying his struggles, late in the third quarter Wilson appeared to have receivers open downfield but hesitated to throw and was sacked for a 15-yard loss, one of five times he was sacked.
+Wilson refuted the idea later that he was indecisive.
+But in taking five sacks for a loss of 47 yards — by far the most yards lost via sack this year — it was at least fair to wonder where the Wilson of the first half of the season has gone.

 Grade: D